 Coat & colors

 His thick and fluffy double coat will definitely keep him warm even in the coldest of conditions and he would love to live in a super cold climate.
-He’ll wear any color of a parent, which could mean white, cream, yellow, brown or black.
-It is likely that it will take on a solid color as opposed to a mix, but you can never be entirely sure about a cross.
-More than likely, since both breeds have a lighter variety of coat, it is likely that your Pyrador will have one short or fluffy white fur.
+He’ll wear any color of a parent, which could mean white, cream, yellow, brown, or black.
+It is likely that it will take on a solid color as opposed to a mix, but you can never be entirely sure about across.
+More than likely, since both breeds have a lighter variety of coats, it is likely that your Pyrador will have one short or fluffy white fur.